Translate

 An effective dose of these plants can cause delusions, hallucinations, amnesia, and a high degree of suggestibility.
 The mandrake also has a history of being used medicinally and as mentioned above in love potions; so, as with most remedies the difference between a medicine and a poison lies in preparation and dosage.

 The tale of Circe that interests me is from Homer's Odyssey where Odysseus and his crew arrive on her island and are invited to a feast.
 Along the way, they meet strangely docile lions and wolves.
 Circe is singing an enchanting song and working a huge loom as half of Odysseus' crew arrives at her clearing in the forest and sit down to a sumptuous banquet.
 Circe laces a beverage with her sorcerer's drugs and then turns the men into swine.
 After hearing of his men's fate, Odysseus sets out with the remainder of his crew to save them but he is stopped along the way by the wise messenger god Hermes, who was sent by the goddess Athena, and he instructs Odysseus in the use of a plant called moly which will counteract the effects of Circe's drugs.
 After avoiding her trap, Odysseus threatens Circe with his sword and gets her to free his men from her enchantment.
-After this Circe, invites Odysseus to her bed; however, Odysseus suspects treachery, and as he was counselled earlier by Hermes to get her to swear to the gods she would not harm him, he remains free from her spell.
+After this, Circe invites Odysseus to her bed; however, Odysseus suspects treachery, and as he was counselled earlier by Hermes to get her to swear to the gods she would not harm him, he remains free from her spell.
 Eventually, Odysseus stays on the island with Circe for a year before he continues on his journey back home to Ithaca.

 Odysseus, Circe and transformed man | Athenian red-figure calyx krater C5th B.C.